 - Telework-ready employees must perform telework or request annual leave or other personal time off (accrued compensatory time, credit hours under a flexible work schedule, etc.).

 - In accordance with Coast Guard Telework Program, COMDTINST 5330.4 (series), during emergency situations where the office is closed, or a delayed arrival or early dismissal is announced, telework-ready employees (e.g. those with signed telework agreement) are expected to work their regular work schedule, request leave or a combination of both.
 The Office of Personnel Management issued a final regulation implementing the weather and safety provisions of the Administrative Leave Act of 2016.
 Under the regulations, agencies may grant weather and safety leave when it is determined that employees cannot safely travel to or from, or perform work at, their normal worksite, a telework site, or other approved location because of severe weather or another emergency situation.
 Weather and safety leave is a form of paid time off authorized under the Administrative Leave Act.
 It will generally be used in conjunction with an operating status announcement issued by OPM, FEB or the agency.
-Employees requesting weather and safety leave must code their timecard in webTA by using the leave type: Admin/Excused Absence, and transaction type: Hazardous Weather.
-Employees should note the operating status in the employee remarks field.
+Employees requesting weather and safety leave must code their timecard in webTA by using the leave type: Admin/Excused Absence, and transaction type: Weather and Safety Leave.
+Employees must note the operating status in the employee remarks field.

 Emergency Situations Occurring During Non-working Hours